-Ambassador FEIERSTEIN.
+Ambassador Feierstein.
 Well, I think that support for the United Nations-and, again, I think as we have all noted, including yourself, there was some optimism last year.

-ing yourself, there was some optimism last year.
 In fact, there was a period last spring where people felt that there was movement on the political negotiations.